Crow Wing County is named for the Crow Wing River and is a loose translation of the Kagiwigwa or Ojibway name for the river meaning “raven feather”.

 Location: 213 Laurel Street / South 4th Street

 Contractor: Construction Analysis & Management

 Description: The building faces east and is a three story buff colored brick, glass and concrete structure.
+The building is located on landscaped grounds in the center of the city to the northwest of the courthouse.
 The building has glass paneled walls with the main entrance on the first story of the east front.
 The roof line is flat.

 N – Cass County